SATVIK-PANDEY-MITB/Smart_HVAC_Management_System/README.md

 ---

-# ▶ Running the Project
+# ▶️ Running the Project

-Backend
+## Backend

+From the project root:

 ```bash
 uvicorn backend.main:app --reload
 ```

-Frontend
+## Frontend

+Open a new terminal:

 ```bash
 cd frontend